DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-18-self-service-registration.md

 We need to make sure that all these organisations have registered to use Manage before the UCAS service is turned off in October 2021.

-Adding them all manually will be a great deal of work for the transition team.
-We want to make the process more efficient, while not placing a significant burden on HEIs or SDs.
+Adding them all manually will be a lot of work for the transition team.
+We want to make the process more efficient, without adding a significant burden on users at HEIs or SDs.

 ## Requirements